whdesigns/ExperienceCanadaGrid/README.md

 npm init
 sudo npm install gulp-cli -g
  ```
+###### When installing npm various questions will be asked.
+Press "enter" to skip them.
+Afterwards a package.json file will automatically be generated.
 ###### While attempting to install gulp-cli npm will ask for a "password", which is used for the user's computer.

 ###### Type...